andywalton7/sdk-test/source/includes/_pack_orders.md

 ### Example

 The example to the right shows a **Pack Order** request to create a consignment with one package containing two items from order _EO-000-002-97F_.
-PRO creates the consignment and returns a consignment with `{consignmentReference}` _EC-000-001-2AD_.
+PRO creates the consignment and responds with a `{consignmentReference}` of _EC-000-001-2AD_.